Katok's entropy conjecture near real and complex hyperbolic metrics: Preliminaries

 It defines an isomorphism from the trace-free tensors of degree $m$ to the spherical harmonics of degree $m$:

 The pull-back operator $\pi_m^*$ is conformal with respect to the natural scalar products of $C^{\infty}(M,S_0^mT^*M)$ and $\Omega_m$:

 where we have

 See \cite[Lemma 5.7]{GuMaz} for a proof.
-In the following, we might dismiss the index and write $\langle \cdot,\cdot\rangle$ for the scalar product if it is clear from the context which scalar product is used.
 We see that the conformal factor $\Lambda_m^n$ depends on the degree $m$ and this will be a central point in the computations of Section \ref{sectionsinj}.
+In the following, we might suppress the index and write $\langle \cdot,\cdot\rangle$ for the scalar product if it is clear from the context which scalar product is used.

 We will need a last correspondence between the spherical harmonics and symmetric tensors.
 One can define the total horizontal gradient $\nabla^{\mathrm{tot}}_{\mathbb H}$ by projecting the gradient on the total horizontal space $\mathbb H_{\mathrm{tot}}:=\mathbb H\oplus \mathbb R X$.
 One can then consider its adjoint $(\nabla^{\mathrm{tot}}_{\mathbb H})^*$ and the total horizontal Laplacian $\Delta_{\mathbb H}^{\mathrm{tot}}:=(\nabla^{\mathrm{tot}}_{\mathbb H})^*\nabla^{\mathrm{tot}}_{\mathbb H}$.
 For a function $f\in C^{\infty}(SM)$, we extend it to $C^{\infty}(TM\setminus\{0\})$ by homogeneity, we will still denote the extension by~$f$. \begin{lemm} One has the following relation